WWE Bad Blood (2024): Background

-The event was held at the State Farm Arena in Atlanta, Georgia.
+The fourth Bad Blood, and the first since 2004, was held at the State Farm Arena in Atlanta, Georgia.

 Bad Blood is a professional wrestling event produced by the American promotion WWE.
 It was first held as the 18th In Your House pay-per-view (PPV) event on October 5, 1997.
 After six years, Bad Blood returned as its own PPV event, with both the 2003 and 2004 editions taking place in June and held exclusively for wrestlers of the Raw brand.
 In 2005, Bad Blood was doubly replaced by One Night Stand and Vengeance, which were both held in June that year.
 Bad Blood was originally to be revived in July 2017, but these plans were scrapped in favor of an event titled Great Balls of Fire.
 The original Bad Blood also introduced the Hell in a Cell match, a 20-foot-high roofed cell structure that surrounds the ring and ringside area, and it was featured as the main event of all three prior events.

 On July 6, 2024, WWE uploaded a YouTube video featuring Undisputed WWE Champion Cody Rhodes and American record producer Metro Boomin, both residents of Atlanta, Georgia, where they officially announced the return of Bad Blood after 20 years; Metro and Future's song "GTA" (featuring Young Thug), from the 2024 album We Don't Trust You, would be announced as the official theme song of the event on September 27.
 The fourth Bad Blood was scheduled for Atlanta's State Farm Arena on Saturday, October 5, 2024, the 27-year anniversary of the first Bad Blood, marking the first Bad Blood held on a Saturday.
 Tickets went on sale on July 19 via Ticketmaster.
 The event featured wrestlers from the Raw and SmackDown brand divisions and was co-hosted by SmackDown wrestlers Naomi and reigning WWE Women's Tag Team Champions, Bianca Belair and Jade Cargill.

 In addition to airing on traditional PPV worldwide, this was the first Bad Blood to air on WWE's livestreaming platforms, Peacock in the United States and the WWE Network in most international markets, the latter of which was the company's first streaming platform that launched in 2014.
-This would subsequently be the only Bad Blood to air live on the standalone WWE Network, as it ceased operations in its available markets when Netflix gained the rights in January 2025.
+This would subsequently be the only Bad Blood to air live on the standalone WWE Network in most territories, as it ceased operations in most markets when Netflix gained the rights in January 2025; a select few territories maintained the standalone WWE Network until early 2026 due to pre-existing contracts before they also merged under Netflix when those contracts expired.

 To avoid counter programming against UFC 307, which took place the same night at the Delta Center in Salt Lake City, Utah, Bad Blood had an earlier start time of 6:00 p.m.
 Eastern Time (ET).
 This was subsequently be the first time that both WWE and Ultimate Fighting Championship (UFC) held an event on the same night since the two companies merged to form TKO Group Holdings in September 2023.